 6. Handling crisis

-In a remote working situation, the manager has no control over the team members as they are not part of his physical location.
+In remote work, the manager cannot control the team members as they are not part of his physical location.
 This can cause problems in instances where there is a crisis.
 For example, if the team’s office catches fire or is robbed, there would be no way to communicate with them efficiently.

 Remedy:

-Managers should hire employees who are very responsive in communication and have great leadership skills.
-This will equip them with the necessary skills required for handling an emergency in their absence.
+Managers should hire employees who are very responsive in communication and have excellent leadership skills.
+This will equip them with the skills to handle an emergency in their absence.

-They should also ensure that their phone numbers are saved on their team members’ phones so that they can contact them at all times.
+They should also ensure that their phone numbers are saved on their team members’ phones so they can always contact them.

-Establishing a process or Standard operating procedure in terms of crisis will help employees to react appropriately in case of crisis.
+Establishing a process or Standard operating procedure for a crisis will help employees react appropriately in an emergency.

 7. Individuality

-Managers have to manage remote working teams whose employees are located in various geographical areas.
-It would therefore be difficult for managers to get a sense of each individual’s work style and preferences, which is important for managing them efficiently.
+Managers have to manage remote working teams with employees in various geographical areas.
+It would, therefore, be difficult for managers to understand each individual’s work style and preferences, which is essential for managing them efficiently.

 Remedy:

-Managers should hire employees who have worked before in remote working teams so that they are aware of the challenges they would face daily.
+Managers should hire employees who have worked in remote teams so that they are aware of the daily challenges they face.

-They can also conduct regular meetings to discuss their productivity and performance metrics, which will allow them to learn more about themselves as individuals.
+They can also conduct regular meetings to discuss their productivity and performance metrics, allowing them to learn more about themselves.

 8. Performance Management for remote workers